 The changes come into effect from April 2022, and many suppliers have already made changes in their pricing for contracts starting from April 2022 onwards.

 The price per kWh for your business electricity consists of several different costs.
 The main costs are the wholesale price of electricity itself (the commodity).
-And then non-commodity costs, which include transmission and distribution charges from the grid (to your energy supplier), government taxes and levies, energy company profit margin, any other costs and broker commission in some cases as well.
+And then non-commodity costs, which include transmission, distribution and balancing charges from the grid (to your energy supplier).
+There are then other costs that include government taxes and levies, and cost of servicing the account (energy supplier costs).

 Transmission and distribution charges